 I want to download CPC scheme and definition source files (e.g., XML, PDF); and CPC to IPC concordance files.
 How do I do this?

-- Use the CPC Deliverables page on the Cooperative Patent Classification bi-lateral Web site to download this information.
+- For CPC to IPC Concordance files use the CPC Concordances page (link is external), on the Cooperative Patent Classification bi-lateral website to download this information.

 Additional CPC Resources:

 United States Patent Classification (USPC) Resources